Connection with Culture in Aotearoa: Creating Effective Leaders

 “A key driver for me choosing to come to New Zealand was the Māori culture, that was a big one.
 In Māori culture everybody has a story to tell about where they’re from and how they connect.”

 Sarah is passionate about women’s coach development and equity for Māori people and has been building leadership capacity in students and athletes at Massey University for over 30 years.
 Throughout this time, she has been active in the public space advocating for women and girls in sport and just over six years ago, Sarah co-founded Women In Sport Aotearoa.
-The charity, of which the Māori name is Ngā Wāhine Hākinakina o Aotearoa, exists to transform society through leadership, advocacy, and research, to ensure all women and girls gain equity of opportunity to participate, compete, and build careers in play, active recreation, and sport in Aotearoa, New Zealand.
+The charity, of which the Māori name is Ngā Wāhine Hākinakina o Aotearoa, exists to transform society through leadership, advocacy, and research.
+Its aim is ensuring all women and girls gain equity of opportunity to participate, compete, and build careers in play, active recreation, and sport in Aotearoa, New Zealand.

 WISP_logo_landscape-2-188x100-2-2